ditek/Netalyze/README.md

 The script prints the result in JSON and CSV format to stdout by default.
 With the `--save` option, the result is saved to the files `netalyze_<timestamp>_<label>.json` and `netalyze_<timestamp>_<label>.csv`.

 ### Influxdb
-It can also upload the results to an Influxdb server via a Telegraf socket using the `--upload` option.
+It can also upload the results to an [InfluxDB](https://www.influxdata.com/) server via a [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) socket using the `--upload` option.
 It sends the data in Line Protocol format.
 Use the following in `telegraf.conf` to setup the input plugin:

 ```toml